 - Must lead the promotion and delivery by the PCC of good financial management so that public money is safeguarded at all times and used appropriately, economically, efficiently and effectively. - Must ensure that the finance function is resourced to be fit for purpose. - 39.
 It must be recognised that Financial Regulations cannot foresee every eventuality.
-The PCC CFO shall be responsible for interpreting these regulations so as to ensure the efficient and effective operation of services. - 40.
-The role and responsibilities of the PCC CFO are to: - Ensure that the financial affairs of the PCC are properly administered and that financial regulations are observed and kept up to date and accounting standards applied consistently. - Ensure regularity, propriety and Value for Money (VfM) in the use of public funds. - Ensure that the funding required to finance agreed programmes is available from Central Government funding, precept, other contributions and recharges. - Report to the PCC, the PCP and to the external auditor: - Any unlawful, or potentially unlawful, expenditure by the PCC or staff of the PCC. - When it appears that expenditure is likely to exceed the resources available to meet that expenditure. - Advise the PCC on a budget requirement and capital programme and the robustness of the budget and adequacy of financial reserves. - Advise the PCC in respect of the Treasury Management Strategy and proposed changes to policies. - Ensure production of the statements of accounts of the PCC and Group. - Ensure receipt and scrutiny of the statements of accounts of the Chief Constable and ensuring production of the group accounts. - Work closely with the CC CFO. - Liaise with the external auditor. - Advise the PCC on the application of Value for Money principles by the Force to support the PCC in holding the Chief Constable to account for efficient and effective financial management. - Advise on the safeguarding of assets, including risk management and insurance.
+The PCC CFO (in conjunction with the CC CFO) shall be responsible for interpreting these regulations so as to ensure the efficient and effective operation of services. - 40.
+The role and responsibilities of the PCC CFO are to: - Ensure that the financial affairs of the PCC are properly administered and that financial regulations are observed and kept up to date and accounting standards applied consistently. - Ensure regularity, propriety and Value for Money (VfM) in the use of public funds. - Ensure that the funding required to finance agreed programmes is available from Central Government funding, precept, other contributions and recharges. - Report to the PCC, the PCP and to the external auditor: - Any unlawful, or potentially unlawful, expenditure by the PCC or staff of the PCC. - When it appears that expenditure is likely to exceed the resources available to meet that expenditure. - Advise the PCC on a budget requirement and capital programme and the robustness of the budget and adequacy of financial reserves. - Advise the PCC in respect of the Treasury Management Strategy and proposed changes to policies. - Monitor the production of the statements of accounts of the PCC and Group. - Ensure receipt and scrutiny of the statements of accounts of the Chief Constable and ensuring production of the group accounts. - Work closely with the CC CFO. - Liaise with the external auditor. - Advise the PCC on the application of Value for Money principles by the Force to support the PCC in holding the Chief Constable to account for efficient and effective financial management. - Provide strategic advice on the safeguarding of assets, including risk management and insurance.

-- Ensure that accurate, complete and timely financial management information is provided to the PCC. - Arrange for the determination, issue and payment of the precept. - Assist the PCC to monitor the revenue and capital budgets. - Secure, in liaison with the DCC, the provision of an effective internal audit service.
-Ensure there is a safe and efficient financial arrangements, including a system of effective internal control. - Be responsible for all banking arrangements and authorise the creation and closure of any account. - The PCC CFO has certain statutory duties which cannot be delegated, namely, reporting any potentially unlawful decisions by the Commissioner on expenditure and preparing each year, in accordance with proper practices in relation to accounts, a statement of the Commissioner's accounts, including group accounts incorporating the accounts of the CC. - 41.
-The PCC CFO, in consultation with the PCC Monitoring Officer, shall be given powers to institute any proceedings or take any action necessary to safeguard the finances of the OPCC.
+- Ensure that accurate, complete and timely financial management information is provided to the PCC. - Arrange for the determination, issue and payment of the precept. - Assist the PCC to monitor the revenue and capital budgets. - Secure, in liaison with the DCC and CC CFO, the provision of an effective internal audit service.
+Ensure there are safe and efficient financial arrangements, including an effective system of internal control.

+The PCC CFO has certain statutory duties which cannot be delegated, namely, reporting any potentially unlawful decisions by the Commissioner on expenditure and preparing each year, in accordance with proper practices in relation to accounts, a statement of the Commissioner's accounts, including group accounts incorporating the accounts of the CC.

+41. The PCC CFO, in consultation with the PCC Monitoring Officer, shall be given powers to institute any proceedings or take any action necessary to safeguard the finances of the Organisation.